Last term, art students went on a field trip to Chicago to explore the city's sights and museums! 🖼️ Check o...

 Teresa L. Amott, 19th President of Knox College

 Teresa L. Amott, President

 Prior to assuming her post at Knox College, President Amott spent six years as provost and dean of the faculty at Hobart and William Smith Colleges (HWS) in Geneva, New York.
 Educated in economics, President Amott holds a Ph.D. from Boston College and a B.A. from Smith College.
 Her research has focused on the labor market experiences of women and people of color.

 Keith Archer, Vice President for Finance and Administrative Services

-Archer joined Knox in 2015 and brings to Knox an extensive career that spans a variety of settings, including retail and other corporate, accounting, and academia.
+Archer joined Knox in 2015 and brings with him an extensive career that spans a variety of settings, including retail and other corporate, accounting, and academia.
 He graduated from Maryville University in St. Louis, where he majored in accounting and minored in management, becoming a certified public accountant (CPA) shortly after receiving his degree.
 Keith's early career was in retail management, where he honed his skills in customer service and oversight of large staff units, including hiring, training, and performance evaluation.
-He has spent the last 21 years in finance, including the last decade at DePauw University, in Greencastle, Indiana, where he currently serves as executive director of finance & controller.
+Before coming to Knox, he spent more than 20 years in finance, including a decade at DePauw University, in Greencastle, Indiana, where he served as executive director of finance & controller.

 Michael Schneider, Interim Dean of the College and Vice-President for Academic Affairs, Professor of History